otrv4/otrv4/modes/otrv4-standalone-mode.md

 security properties than OTRv3.
 This mode will be referred as the "standalone mode".

-The 'OTRv4-standalone' mode is an always encrypted mode.
+The 'OTRv4-Standalone' mode is an always encrypted mode.
 It does not know how to handle any kind of plaintext messages, including query messages and whitespace tags.
 It supports both interactive and non-interactive conversations.
 It is not backwards compatible with OTRv3.

 ## Mode description

-An implementation of the OTRv4 protocol in standalone mode must be compliant with the overall protocol specification
-[OTRv4 protocol](../otrv4.md#table-of-contents), with the following exceptions
-and the following changes.
+An implementation of the OTRv4 protocol in a OTRv4-Standalone mode must be compliant with the overall protocol specification [OTRv4 protocol](../otrv4.md#table-of-contents), with the following exceptions and the following changes.